-5 things to know about the LPWAN market in 2020
+Update October 2021: IoT Analytics published a more recent blog on: 5 things to know about the LPWAN market in 2021.

 Low-power wide area networks (LPWAN), the new connectivity technology that is geared towards energy constrained IoT devices, is starting to become one of the drivers of the re-accelerating IoT market (see our IoT 2019 in Review) – this is according to IoT Analytics’ latest LPWAN Market Report 2020-2025, published in January 2020.

 Key findings of the LPWAN Market Report 2020-2025: